AlexisFlach/DesignPatterns-CSharp/SOLID/README.md

 **No code should be forced to depend on methods it does not use**

+och/eller

+**A client should only know the methods they are going to use and not those that they are not going to use.**

+Vi uppnår detta genom att definera interfaces kontrakt baserat på clients som använder dem, och inte på de implementationer som vi skulle kunna ha.

 #### Dependency Inversion Principle

 **Depend upon abstractions.
 Do not depend on concrete classes.**